 Fernando Torres, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
-He is also the Medical Director of Lung Transplantation and Head of the Pulmonary Hypertension Program in the Division of Pulmonary and Critical Care Medicine.
+He is the Clinical Program Development Chief in the Division of Pulmonary and Critical Care Medicine.
+He is also the Medical Director of Lung Transplantation and Head of the Pulmonary Hypertension Program.

 Originally from Puerto Rico, Dr. Torres holds a bachelor's degree in biology and chemistry from Cornell University in Ithaca, New York.
 He also received his medical degree from Cornell University.
 He completed internal medicine residency training at UT Southwestern Medical Center.
 He then completed advanced training through a fellowship in pulmonary disease and critical medicine with a focus on lung transplant and lung volume reduction at the Anschutz Medical Campus at the University of Colorado Denver.